technosf/RuneAudio/coverarts/README.md

 ## Coverarts Browsing for RuneUI Enhancement

 Update / Create thumbnails for browsing by coverart from local coverart files or ID3 embedded data.
-It
+It takes a while depend on numbers of album for the 1st time.
+Subsequent updates will be on new/changed album/artist names only.
 - Get album list by **name**
 	- Albums with duplicate names but different artists not include in the list
 - Get **all** album list by **name** and **albumartist**